GabrielAlves0501/todo-spring/README.md

 # Todo REST service

 This project was made using Spring Boot.
-We used H2 in memory database, as this project is used only to demonstrate de use of sonar cloud
+We used H2 in memory database, as this project is used only to demonstrate de use of SonarCloud.

 We have two endpoints here: